 3. Stroll through the Historic Old Town

 Dominated by landmarks like the iconic Elisenbrunnen (historic thermal baths) and ancient churches, the Old Town is also a hub for enjoying Aachen’s café culture and artisan shops.
-Its authentic and unaltered character provides a timeless journey.
+Stop for some printen (coming up) and soak it all in.

 4. Explore the Aachen Rathaus (Town Hall)